How Much Does Assisted Living Cost? (May 2026)

 Does Medicare Cover Assisted Living?

-Generally, Medicare will not cover the costs of assisted living, as it will only cover the costs of a short-term stay in a skilled nursing or rehabilitation facility.
-Assisted living is technically not a medical expense and therefore doesn’t qualify.
+No, Medicare generally does not cover the costs of assisted living.
+Medicare only covers the costs of a short-term stay in a skilled nursing or rehabilitation facility; because assisted living is not classified as a medical expense, it does not qualify for Medicare coverage.

 Does Medicaid Cover Assisted Living?